SSI BENEFITS FOR LOW BIRTH WEIGHT INFANTS

 B. Developmental delay established by an acceptable medical source and documented by findings from one current report of a standardized developmental assessment that:

-1. Shows development not more than two-thirds of the level typically expected for the child’s age; or
+1. Shows development not more than two-thirds of the level normally expected for the child’s age; or

 2. Results in a valid score that is at least two standard deviations below the mean.